Exogenous technical debt

 Culture transformation

-Widespread understanding of the distinction between exogenous and endogenous technical debt is helpful in controlling interpersonal conflict.
-For example, it can reduce blaming behavior that targets the engineering teams responsible for developing and maintaining technological assets.
+Widespread understanding the distinction between exogenous and endogenous technical debt is helpful in controlling blaming behavior that targets the engineering teams responsible for developing and maintaining technological assets.

-Understanding asset-exogenous technical debt helps non-engineers understand how their actions and decisions can lead to technical debt formation.
-The concept clarifies the import of their actions even when there is no apparent direct connection between those actions or decisions and the assets in question.
+Understanding of asset-exogenous technical debt helps non-engineers understand how their actions and decisions can lead to technical debt formation, even when there is no apparent direct connection between those actions or decisions and the assets in question.

 Resource allocation

 Data about the technical debt creation effects of enterprise activities is helpful in allocating technical debt retirement costs.
-For example, suppose that we know all the implications of reorganization, including its impact on internal data about the enterprise itself.
-Then we can charge data-related activity to the reorganization instead of to general accounts of the Information Technology function.
+For example, when we know all the implications of reorganization, including its impact on internal data about the enterprise itself, we can charge data-related activity to the reorganization instead of to general accounts of the Information Technology function.
 This helps the enterprise understand the true costs of reorganization.

 Similarly, data about enterprise-exogenous technical debt helps planners understand how to deploy resources to gather external intelligence about trends that can affect internal assets.
 Such data is also useful for setting levels of support and participation in industrial standards organizations or in lobbying government officials.